kva1966/sd-wordfinder/README.md

 ### Container

+Very basic container; a Python process runs a Flask script wrapping the index.

-Very basic container, doesn't handle SIGINT or whatever Docker uses to shutdown processes.
-Internally, a Python process runs a Flask script to serve data.
+Process doesn't cleanly handle SIGINT or whatever Docker uses to shutdown processes (need to read-up on this), and will just die without executing any clean-up code.

+For this scenario, the index file is completely read and closed once the index is built, so not a big issue.

 Only tested on Linux Mint Debian Edition 2 (LMDE2).